microsoft/MixedReality-WebRTC/README.md

 ## Reporting security issues and bugs

 MixedReality-WebRTC builds upon the WebRTC implementation provided by Google.
 Security issues and bugs related to this implementation should be reported to Google.

+Security issues and bugs related to MixedReality-WebRTC itself or to WebRTC UWP SDK should be reported privately, via email, to the Microsoft Security Response Center (MSRC) secure@microsoft.com.
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://technet.microsoft.com/en-us/security/ff852094.aspx).